"HE HAS FILLED THE HUNGRY WITH GOOD THINGS; And sent away the rich empty-handed.Luke 1:53(NASB)

 Let us approach Him in humility of heart and poverty of spirit, for He has promised to fill all those that hunger for Him with good things, both in this life and in the age to come, while those that come to Him in selfish, self-satisfied pride and carnality of soul, will receive the bitter fruit of inner emptiness.

 Loving Father, increase my longing and desire for You, for I realise it is only as I seek You in poverty of spirit that my heart is fully satisfied.
 And Father, I trust You to supply all my temporal needs as well as my spiritual ones.
-Thank You for the godly examples of women like Anna, Elizabeth, and Mary, who relied on You and trusted Your word.
-May I become such an example to others during my time on earth - and so I pray in Jesus' name, that You will create in me an ever-deeper, heart-longing for You This I ask in Jesus' name, AMEN.
+Thank You for the godly examples of women like Anna, Elisabeth, and Mary, who relied on You and trusted Your Word.
+May I become such an example to others during my time on earth.
+Create in me an ever-deeper, heart-longing for You.
+This I ask in Jesus' name, AMEN.